gsoft-inc/wl-squide/docs/guides/add-authentication.md

 ];
 ```

-In the previous example, the endpoint attempts to authenticate the provided credentials against existing users.
+In the previous code sample, the endpoint attempts to authenticate the provided credentials against existing users.
 If there's a match, the user session is stored in the local storage using a [LocalStorageSessionManager](../reference/fakes/localStorageSessionManager.md) instance, and a `200` status code is returned.

 !!!warning
 Our security department reminds you to refrain from using a fake `LocalStorageSessionManager` in a production application :blush: